-- Now open the Translator and Get Started.
+- Open the Translator and Get Started.

 How to Translate Multiple Cells in Excel

-- First, go to Developer >> Visual Basic to open the VB editor.
-Alternatively, you can press ALT + F11 to do that.
-Then select Insert >> Module to create a new module.
+- Go to Developer and select Visual Basic to open the VBA editor.
+Alternatively, you can press Alt + F11 to do that.

 Function GOOGLETRANSLATE(text As String, source_language As String, target_language As String) As String